RSIP Vision’s Advanced AI Technology Provides Segmentation with Unmatched Precision for Interventional Lung Procedures.

 RSIP Vision is headquartered in Jerusalem, with U.S. offices in San Jose, CA, and Boston, MA.
 More information is available on the company website: www.rsipvision.com.

-This Lung Segmentation news was kindly featured in a very nice article by ZDNet.com:
+This Lung Segmentation news was kindly featured in a very nice article by ZDNet.com and in a very nice video by them.
+Find it below: